shiimizu/ena/readme.md

 ## FAQ
 ### Why?
 Much of my personal time and research went into 4ch for educational purposes and self development.
-I cherish the things I've learned there and have a plethora of archived threads.
-Archival sites have been crumbling down due to requiring several tens of gigabytes to keep Asagi archiving every board..
+I value the things I've learned there and have a plethora of archived threads.
+Archival sites have been crumbling down due to requiring several tens of gigabytes to keep Asagi archiving every board.
 The current avaliable solutions are not practical nor production ready.
 So I decided to help out.

 ### Why Rust?
 I wanted something fast, safe, and ideally able to withstand long-term usage.